querykuma/vscode-add-this-folder-to-workspace/README.md

 ## Features

 The extension adds 4 commands.
-They adds the folder in the active file to the workspace.
+They add the folder in the active file to the workspace.

 It's better than "Add Folder" not to show the folder dialog.